 Click here to link to Morning Prayer.

-Setting an alarm for around midday on a mobile phone has been proving useful to many – as a reminder of the opportunity to withdraw from the tensions and busyness of life in full flow, to connect consciously with God and keep his perspective on the day’s activities.
+Setting an alarm for around midday on a mobile phone can be a helpful reminder of the opportunity to withdraw from the tensions and busyness of life in full flow, to connect consciously with God and keep his perspective on the day’s activities.

 Click here to link to (intentionally very short) Midday Prayer.